Consistency-Preserving Diverse Video Generation: Abstract

 \section{Abstract}

 Text-to-video generation is expensive, so only a few samples are typically produced per prompt.
 In this low-sample regime, maximizing the value of each batch requires high \emph{cross-video diversity}.
 Recent methods improve diversity for image generation, but for videos they often degrade \emph{within-video temporal consistency} and require costly backpropagation through a video decoder.
 We propose a joint-sampling framework for flow-matching video generators that improves batch diversity while preserving temporal consistency.
 Our approach applies diversity-driven updates and then removes only the components that would decrease a temporal-consistency objective.
 To avoid image-space gradients, we compute both objectives with lightweight latent-space models, avoiding video decoding and decoder backpropagation.
-Experiments on a state-of-the-art text-to-video flow-matching model show diversity comparable to strong joint-sampling baselines while substantially improving temporal consistency and color naturalness.
-Code will be released.
+Experiments on a state-of-the-art text-to-video flow-matching model show diversity close to strong joint-sampling baselines while substantially improving temporal consistency and color naturalness.
+Our code is available at \url{https://github.com/XinshuangL/Diverse-Video}.